yisas93/Yisas93/README.md

 About me

-I'm a developer with a strong foundation in programming fundamentals, my skills include:
+I'm a developer with a strong foundation in programming fundamentals:
 My skills include:

-Writing clean, maintainable code in languages like JavaScript, Python, and Java Developing basic front-end applications using HTML, CSS, and JavaScript Working with version control systems like Git and GitHub Debugging and troubleshooting code using tools like Chrome Developer Tools Collaborating with team members and communicating technical information clearly.
+-Writing clean, maintainable code in languages like JavaScript, Python, and Java

+-Developing basic front-end applications using HTML, CSS, and JavaScript

+-Working with version control systems like Git and GitHub

+-Debugging and troubleshooting code using tools like Chrome Developer Tools

+-Collaborating with team members and communicating technical information clearly.

 ![Python](https://img.shields.io/badge/-Python-blue?style=flat-square&logo=python&logoColor=white&link=https://www.python.org/)